You need to switch from instant coffee today

 Simply add hot water to the granules, and they will rehydrate and make you a cup of coffee.
 It also creates very little washing up - just a mug and a spoon.

-However, there are lots of very convenient brewing methods for whole bean or ground coffee too.
+However, there are lots of very convenient brewing methods for whole bean or ground coffee, too.

 We recommend the Aeropress because it is extremely quick but still makes a great cup of coffee.

-This is because the Aeropress coffee maker uses pressure to create a delicious, clean tasting coffee with a nice amount of body - in less than two minutes!
 You can only make one cup of coffee at a time, but the speed of the Aeropress more than makes up for that.
 It's also dishwasher-safe, making it a fabulously convenient device.

+alternative to instant coffee The Aeropress is a convenient alternative to instant coffee.
 If you're interested in learning more, we have an Aeropress coffee maker guide, and you can find our current Aeropress products on our shop.

 One of the reasons why our coffee is a higher price than an instant coffee you can buy from a supermarket is because we pay premium prices to our coffee farmers and cooperatives.